analyticascent/confounder/confounder-pipeline.md

 # The Confounder Pipeline Process Explained

-**NOTE:** *Please read [the non-technical one-page summary](https://github.com/analyticascent/confounder/blob/master/Confounder%20One-Page%20Summary.pdf) of what Confounder does if you are new to this repo.*

 &nbsp;

 **General Summary:** Confounder is a [natural language processing](https://en.wikipedia.org/wiki/Natural_language_processing) tool that uses supervised [machine learning](https://towardsdatascience.com/the-7-steps-of-machine-learning-2877d7e5548e) to *infer the absence or presence of certain information in raw text.* In plain English, this means it uses techniques similar to those used in spam filtering to classify text by what kind of information it contains. *This allows someone to see what criteria are met by various documents about a topic without having to read them by hand.* It is primarily focused on checking for certain statistical errors related to claims about one thing (**X**) affecting something else (**Y**).
 For example, it could be used to check if a [confounding variable was omitted](https://youtu.be/EhcWQmg9EeE) in an analysis, or whether [random sampling](https://www.youtube.com/watch?v=LttLBhTOVvo) was used; those in addition to a variety of other features discussed in section 1 (*Content Criteria*).